pytransitions/transitions/README.md

 machine.add_transition('heat', 'solid', 'liquid', conditions=['is_really_hot'])
 ```

-In this somewhat contrived example, calling heat() when the model is in state 'solid' will transition to state 'gas' if is\_flammable returns True.
+In the above example, calling heat() when the model is in state 'solid' will transition to state 'gas' if is\_flammable returns True.
 Otherwise, it will transition to state 'liquid' if is\_really\_hot returns True.

 #### Callbacks
 As with states, we can attach callbacks to transitions.
 Every transition has 'before' and 'after' attributes that contain a list of methods to call before and after the transition executes: